MGN007/CS305-Artemis-Financial-Secure-Software/README.md

 Ensuring functionality and security after refactoring

-After refactoring the application, I verified that it was still functional by building and running the program successfully and confirming that expected outputs were produced.
+After refactoring the application, I confirmed it was still functional by building and running the program successfully and confirming that expected outputs were produced.
 To ensure that no new vulnerabilities were introduced, I re-ran dependency scans and reviewed configuration settings related to encryption and security.
 This step was important to confirm that security improvements did not negatively impact application behavior.

 Resources, tools, and practices for future use